MustaphaAwwal/TerraformProject/README.md

 `cd TerraformProject`

+3. Change the domain_name variable in the TerraformAss/variable.tf file to your domain nam

-3. Initialize Terraform:
+4. Initialize Terraform:

 `terraform init`

-4. Create the infrastructure:
+5. Create the infrastructure:

 `terraform apply`

 This command will provision 3 EC2 instances and an Elastic Load Balancer on AWS.
 It will also create a record in Route53 and associate the load balancer's DNS with a subdomain.

-5. Run the Ansible script:
+6. Run the Ansible script:

 `ansible-playbook main.yml`